Bill O'Reilly (political commentator): Departure from Fox News

-Post-Fox News career
+2017–present: Post-Fox News career

 O'Reilly launched a podcast called No Spin News on April 24, 2017, after his departure from Fox News.
 In August 2017, O'Reilly began digitally streaming a video version of No Spin News.
 In May 2017, O'Reilly began to appear as a recurring guest on Friday editions of the Glenn Beck Radio Program.
 In June 2017, O'Reilly and Dennis Miller co-headlined the public speaking tour, "The Spin Stops Here".

 O'Reilly made his first appearance on Fox News since his ouster on September 26, 2017, being interviewed by Sean Hannity.

-In 2019, O'Reilly started a 15-minute radio show, The O’Reilly Update.
+In 2019, O'Reilly started a 15-minute radio show, The O'Reilly Update.
 By 2020, simulcasts of O'Reilly's No Spin News show began to air on Newsmax TV.
 No Spin News began airing on The First TV in June 2020.
 O'Reilly participated in a speaking tour with former president Donald Trump in December 2021, which he said "[provided] a never before heard inside view of his administration".

-Other appearances
+Other ventures

 Newspaper column

 O'Reilly wrote a weekly syndicated newspaper column through Creators Syndicate that appeared in numerous newspapers, including the New York Post and the Chicago Sun-Times.
 He discontinued the column at the end of 2013.

-Radio ventures
+Radio work

 From 2002 to 2009, he hosted a radio program called The Radio Factor that had more than 3.26 million listeners and was carried by more than 400 radio stations.
 According to the talk radio industry publication Talkers Magazine, he was No. 11 on the "Heavy Hundred," a list of the 100 most important talk show hosts in America.

 In 2019, O'Reilly returned to radio with a daily 15-minute series The O'Reilly Update.
 The program airs during or near lunch hour on most stations in a time slot previously used by Paul Harvey.
-In September 2020, O'Reilly began hosting a daily radio show on 77WABC titled Common Sense with Bill O’Reilly.
+In September 2020, O'Reilly began hosting a daily radio show on 77WABC titled Common Sense with Bill O'Reilly.